-- 34. The recent amendments to the Russian "foreign agent" legislation are expansive and complex.
-Thus, it is beyond the remit of this opinion to present a detailed analysis of all its provisions. - 35.
-Draft Law No. 1052523-7 "Amending the Federal Law 'On non-profit organisations' as regards improving the legal regulation of the activities of non-profit organisations performing the functions of a foreign agent and structural subdivisions of foreign non-profit non-governmental organisations": - broadens the concept of "foreign sources" of NCOs to include funding received from Russian legal entities whose beneficial owners are foreign citizens or stateless persons;63 - introduces the additional ground for carrying out unscheduled inspections of NCOs in the case of authorities receiving information that an NCO's activities "do not correspond to the statutory aims and tasks of its activities";64 the inspections may last up to 45 days;65 - obliges "foreign agent" NCOs and structural subdivisions of foreign NCOs to submit programmes and other documents providing a basis for the conducting of events and a report on their implementation to the Russian Ministry of Justice;66 - empowers the Ministry of Justice to decide whether an NCO may implement these programmes67 and provides for the liquidation of "foreign agent" NCOs or structural subdivisions of foreign non-commercial non-governmental organization by the decision of a court in case of non-compliance with the decision;68 - requires structural subdivisions of foreign NCOs to report on their "political activities" and how they spend their foreign funds to the Ministry of Justice twice a year; 69 and
+35. The recent amendments to the Russian "foreign agent" legislation are expansive and complex.
+Thus, it is beyond the remit of this opinion to present a detailed analysis of all its provisions.

+36. Draft Law No. 1052523-7 "Amending the Federal Law 'On non-commercial organisations' as regards improving the legal regulation of the activities of non-commercial organisations performing the functions of a foreign agent and structural subdivisions of foreign non-commercial non-governmental organisations":

+- broadens the concept of "foreign sources" of NCOs to include funding received from Russian legal entities whose beneficial owners are foreign citizens or stateless persons; - obliges "foreign agent" NCOs and structural subdivisions of foreign NCOs to submit programmes and other documents providing a basis for the conducting of events and a report on their implementation to the Russian Ministry of Justice; - empowers the Ministry of Justice to decide whether an NCO may implement these programmes and provides for the liquidation of "foreign agent" NCOs or structural subdivisions of foreign non-commercial non-governmental organisation by the decision of a court in case of non-compliance with the decision; - requires structural subdivisions of foreign NCOs to report on their "political activities" and how they spend their foreign funds to the Ministry of Justice twice a year; and - bans structural subdivisions of foreign non-commercial non-governmental organisations from registering on residential premises.